shakuganns/KeywordTextView/README.md

 ```

 *  Java
-You can do what you want to do by setting up the listener.
 ```
 textView.setTextWithKeyword("A pretty girl!
 So pretty！","pretty,girl");

-textView.setOnKeywordClickListener(new KeywordTextView.OnKeywordClickListener() {
+//You can do what you want to do by setting up the listener. textView.setOnKeywordClickListener(new KeywordTextView.OnKeywordClickListener() {
             @Override
             public void onClick(View view, String keyword) {